Crystal detector: Cat whisker detector

 Patented by Karl Ferdinand Braun and Greenleaf Whittier Pickard in 1906, this was the most common type of crystal detector, mainly used with galena but also other crystals.
-It consisted of a pea-size piece of crystalline mineral in a metal holder, with its surface touched by a fine metal wire or needle (the "cat whisker").
-The contact between the tip of the wire and the surface of the crystal formed a crude unstable point-contact metal–semiconductor junction, forming a Schottky barrier diode.
+It consists of a pea-size piece of crystalline mineral in a metal holder, with its surface touched by a fine metal wire or needle (the "cat whisker").
+The contact between the tip of the wire and the surface of the crystal forms a crude unstable point-contact metal–semiconductor junction, forming a Schottky barrier diode.
 The wire whisker is the anode, and the crystal is the cathode; current can flow from the wire into the crystal but not in the other direction.

-Only certain sites on the crystal surface functioned as rectifying junctions.
-The device was very sensitive to the exact geometry and pressure of contact between wire and crystal, and the contact could be disrupted by the slightest vibration.
-Therefore, a usable point of contact had to be found by trial and error before each use.
-The wire was suspended from a moveable arm and was dragged across the crystal face by the user until the device began functioning.
-In a crystal radio, the user would tune the radio to a strong local station if possible and then adjust the cat whisker until the station or radio noise (a static hissing noise) was heard in the radio's earphones.
-This required some skill and a lot of patience.
-An alternative method of adjustment was to use a battery-operated electromechanical buzzer connected to the radio's ground wire or inductively coupled to the tuning coil, to generate a test signal.
-The spark produced by the buzzer's contacts functioned as a weak radio transmitter whose radio waves could be received by the detector, so when a rectifying spot had been found on the crystal the buzz could be heard in the earphones, at which time the buzzer was turned off.
+Only certain sites on the crystal surface function as rectifying junctions.
+The device is very sensitive to the exact geometry and pressure of contact between wire and crystal, and the contact can be disrupted by the slightest vibration.
+Therefore, a usable point of contact has to be found by trial and error before each use.
+The wire is suspended from a moveable arm and dragged across the crystal face by the user until the device begins functioning.
+In a crystal radio, the user will tune the radio to a strong local station if possible and then adjust the cat whisker until the station or radio noise (a static hissing noise) was heard in the radio's earphones.
+This requires some skill and a lot of patience.
+An alternative method of adjustment is to use a battery-operated electromechanical buzzer connected to the radio's ground wire or inductively coupled to the tuning coil, to generate a test signal.
+The spark produced by the buzzer's contacts functions as a weak radio transmitter whose radio waves can be received by the detector, so when a rectifying spot had been found on the crystal the buzz can be heard in the earphones, at which time the buzzer is turned off.